Home | Browse Topics | Family law | Relationships and break-ups | Exceptions to equal sharing of relationship property

 • the use of relationship property,

-then the increase in the value of the separate property is considered to be relationship property and is divided according to the contributions of each spouse or partner to the increase.
+then the increase in the value of the separate property is considered to be relationship property and is divided according to the contributions of each partner to the increase.

-Where the separate property of one spouse or partner has been sustained by:
+Where the separate property of one partner has been helped by:

 • the use of relationship property,

-the court may increase the share of the other spouse or partner in the relationship property or order that they be paid compensation.
+the court may increase the share of the other partner in the relationship property or order that they be paid compensation.

-Where the separate property of one spouse or partner has been reduced in value by the deliberate action or inaction of the other spouse or partner, the court may reduce the share of the other spouse or partner in the relationship property.
+Where the separate property of one partner has been reduced in value by the deliberate action or inaction of the other partner, the court may reduce the share of the other partner in the relationship property.

 Marriages and civil unions of short duration